Archive for September, 2006

 [tags]Mozilla, SeaMonkey, Web Browser, Email client, Newsgroup client, IRC client, HTML Editor[/tags]

 My starting lineup and bench players for week 3.
 No LaDainian!
 I’m little worried about my RB options.
 This week I’m hoping to stay alive, that Green Bay may pass the ball some and that the Seahawks playing at home will overwhelm the Giants with their noise.
 And yeah, I think my whole team deserves a Blue Cross/Blue Shield Card for their injury reports.

-Also interesting reading is this story in the NY Times Magazine about the story of a impoverished homeless kid in Memphis TN, and how he made it to being one of the most highly anticipated left tackle prospects.
+Also interesting reading is this story in the NY Times Magazine about the story of Michael Oher, an impoverished homeless kid in Memphis TN, and how he made it to being one of the most highly anticipated left tackle prospects.

 Pos Player Team Opp Bye Avg Total Last